How to Use Rider Switch at Walt Disney World

 What exactly is Disney Rider Switch?

 Rider Switch is Walt Disney World’s program that allows guests with children to experience select attractions when the child isn’t eligible to ride.
 Sometimes, a child might not be eligible to ride because they don’t meet height requirements.
+In other cases, a child might not want to ride the attraction due to fear or various reasons.

 When these instances happen, this leaves one person in your party with a minor who can’t be left behind while your party joins the line to experience an attraction.
 Situations like these could be frustrating, especially if you aren’t aware of Disney’s solution to the problem.